 The Board continues to think and act for the long term and remains focused on the principles and values that have enabled Crown attain the brand of choice status.
 Whereas profitability continues to be one of our core objectives, the spread of the Corona virus worldwide which has disrupted economies, spread fear and led to deaths of tens of thousands of people around the world, it is imperative that we recognize the impact it has on our customers, staff, business and the economy in general.
-The health of everyone in our ecosystem is paramount to the success of our business.
-We have heightened all our efforts towards ensuring better health in return for business sustainability.
+The health of everyone in our ecosystem is paramount to the success that we put all our efforts towards business sustainability.
 Crown will hence continue to pivot on innovations, seek new raw material sources, and leverage on our brand's strength and networks, to deliver value to the shareholders.